Ivorush/labs/content/careers/senior-infrastructure-engineer.md

 - Flexible work hours and remote work options.
 - Continuous learning and development opportunities.
 - A culture that values collaboration, innovation, and inclusion.
-- Alora Labs is an equal opportunity employer.
+- Simba Labs is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.

-Interested candidates are invited to submit their resume and cover letter by sending an email to: careers@aloralabs.com
+Interested candidates are invited to submit their resume and cover letter by sending an email to: careers@Simbalabs.com

 Please note: Due to the high volume of applications we receive, only those selected for an interview will be contacted.